 It is important to use the calendar year or accounting year as a section in each of the main folders.
 First off, reporting is done in this format.
 Most interacting government agencies operate this way, Certified Public Accountants function on a calendar year; taxes are reported on an annual basis too.
 Even banks prepare the account statements on a monthly basis.
-So by organizing in this format, it makes it easy to retrieve the data.
+By organizing in this format, it makes it easy to retrieve the data.
 Now each year should be divided into the twelve calendar months.
 Inside the monthly folder sits the respective functions of that group.
-So for banking it would look like this:
+For banking it would look like this:

 For banking, data consists of daily bank reconciliations, monthly bank statements and notices from the bank about returned checks, interest earned etc. You should also have pdf files of the deposits you make along with the checks for that deposit.
 You should have a pdf of every document inside the data folder related to that account to that month.

 Each of the main areas of accounting is organized based on the fundamental principle outlined above.
 However, each has some nuances involved.
-The sections below identify the respective issues and how to address them for each of the main areas:
+The sections below identify the respective issues and how to address them for each of the main areas.